teamious/react-conf-webrtc/docs/README.md

 ```

 You can develop in one of two ways: with docker or without docker.
 The recommended dev environment
-is to use Docker on your machine however, it is still possible to develop the docs website with Docker.
+is to use Docker on your machine.
+You can still develop even if you can't run Docker on your machine.

 ## With Docker